 Warriors Have Interest In Sign-And-Trade For Josh Giddey

 In a recent live stream for Bleacher Report (video link), Jake Fischer discussed the current stalemate surrounding both the Bulls with Josh Giddey and the Warriors with Jonathan Kuminga, neither of which he expects to come to an end anytime soon.
-During that video, Fischer reported that there is interest, at least from the Warriors’ end, in a double sign-and-trade that could solve both problems simultaneously.
+During that stream, Fischer reported that there is interest, at least from the Warriors’ end, in a double sign-and-trade that could solve both problems simultaneously.

-I can report that there have been multiple teams that have reached out to Josh Giddey’s representation about having interest in [him],” Fischer says.
+I can report that there have been multiple teams that have reached out to Josh Giddey’s representation about having interest in [him],” Fischer said.
 “Golden State is one of them.
 Golden State would be interested, depending on how the machinations would go, in some kind of Josh Giddey-Jonathan Kuminga sign-and-trade, to my understanding.”

 Of course, a sign-and-trade needs both sides to be interested, and Fischer notes that doesn’t appear to be the case at the moment.
-“The Bulls have been telling teams… that they don’t want to talk sign-and-trade,” he says.
+“The Bulls have been telling teams… that they don’t want to talk sign-and-trade,” he said.

 According to Fischer, Chicago does have a longstanding interest in Kuminga, though it’s unclear to what extent.
 While the Bulls haven’t made an “aggressive pursuit” of Kuminga to this point, they remain on the periphery of the situation.